How can an individual outside the oil and gas industry invest in exploration and production activities?

 - Small Producers Exemption: This deduction is also referred to as a ‘Depletion Allowance’ and allows you to earn 15% of the gross income from the investment tax-free.

-When would I begin to see a return on an active producer?
+When investing in oil and gas, when would I begin to see a return on an active producer?

 Once a well begins producing, the first revenue check is generally distributed within 30-60 days depending on when production began in relation to the sale cycle for oil and gas in the area.
 This milestone is highly significant to oil companies and investors alike because it marks the beginning of achieving an ‘initial payout’ of the original capital invested.
 Many companies marketing to investors sell returns in as little as six to nine months.
 While this does happen, it doesn’t happen often enough for those of us in the O&G industry to regard it as a benchmark.
 On a well with good longevity potential, achieving an initial cash-on-cash payout in 18-24 months is considered excellent.